How to Fix “SSL: CERTIFICATE_VERIFY_FAILED” Error in Python?

 The CERTIFICATE_VERIFY_FAILED error is a type of standard SSL error that users using a Python environment usually face.
 The error occurs when making HTTPS requests using the requests module in Python.

 When the client’s browser affirms that the SSL certificate is valid and authentic, it establishes the connection.
-But, if the client cannot confirm the server’s originality through the Secure Socket Layer certificate, it pops out the certificate_verify_failed error.
+But, if the client cannot confirm the server’s originality through the Secure Socket Layer certificate, the certificate_verify_failed error will pop up.

-Why do the Python requests ssl certificate_verify_failed errors occur?
+Why do the Python request SSL Certificate_Verify_Failed Errors occur?

 There are “n” number of causes that can act as the reason behind the occurrence of the python requests ssl certificate_verify_failed error.
 Here are three of the most expected reasons: